 Requirements for Naturalized and Non-U.S. Citizens

-Non-U.S. Citizens seeking a first-time Connecticut Learner's Permit, Driver's License or Non-Driver ID Card or seeking a SelectCT ID (verified identity) must go to a DMV Hub Office.
+Non-U.S. Citizens seeking a first-time Connecticut Learner's Permit or Driver's License must go to a DMV Hub Office.

 IMPORTANT: Individuals arriving in the U.S. with an I-94 stamp in your passport must visit the U.S. Customs and Border Protection website (www.cbp.gov/I94) to obtain a hard copy of your I-94 document.
 This document must be presented to the DMV along with all other required documents.
 See Acceptable Forms of Identification.